witheve/rfcs/proposed/syntax.md

 In our [Jan/Feb dev diary](http://incidentalcomplexity.com/2016/06/10/jan-feb/) we talked a little about the need for a syntax during our development, even if ultimately most users will never see it.
 To summarize: while the graphical interface is under development, a textual syntax helps us test the platform, share code, and find/report/reproduce bugs.

 We are specifically calling this a "developer syntax" because it is meant for software developers who know how to program.
-We want to make sure you understand this isn’t how we will present Eve to people who don’t know how to program.
+We want to make sure you understand this isn't how we will present Eve to people who don't know how to program.

 In recent months, the semantics of the Eve language have stabilized to something we're very happy with, and quite excited about.
 However, the graphical model for interacting with the Eve language is still very much in flux.
-We've now reached a point where we want to share our work with the community, and we can’t do that without a proper interface to the language.
+We've now reached a point where we want to share our work with the community, and we can't do that without a proper interface to the language.

 Thus, to get Eve out to early adopters sooner, we have developed a textual syntax, quite different from what we've [shown so far](http://incidentalcomplexity.com/2016/06/30/apr/).